 Location of Registration desk

-Registration will be in the School of Mathematics and Statistics Foyer in the Central Wing of the Red-Centre, UNSW Kensington Campus which can be found on the University Mall just below the large steps heading up to the Scientia Building.
-You will find the foyer at the end of the Red-Centre that looks like the image below - the large red dot indicates the entrance point to the foyer.
+Registration will be in the School of Mathematics and Statistics Foyer in the Central Wing of the Red Centre, UNSW Kensington Campus which can be found on the University Mall just below the large steps heading up to the Scientia Building.
+You will find the foyer at the end of the Red Centre that looks like the image below - the large red dot indicates the entrance point to the foyer.

 The location is also indicated on the Google map below.
-Alternative see H15 on the UNSW Campus map.
+Alternatively see H15 on the UNSW Campus map.

 Parking is restricted on campus and in many nearby streets.
 If you plan to find a park on a nearby street you should arrive early and expect a long walk.
 Paid parking can be found close to the Red-Centre on the top floor of the Barker St carpark accessed via Gate 14 on Barker St. A pay and display parking permit obtained from a parking permit machine must be displayed and costs $6 for the first 2 hours and $3 per hour thereafter.

-The rise of online social networks has put networks and graph theory in a bright spotlight, not only for the general public but also for researchers across a wide range of research fields, from biology to psychology to computer science and beyond.
-This workshop will present a useful glimpse into graph theory, first providing the basic definitions and properties of networks, paths, cycles, and trees, we will discuss and practice algorithms for solving practical problems on networks, such as finding shortest paths (as in Google Maps, for instance) and minimal spanning trees more generally.
+The rise of online social networks has put networks in a bright spotlight, not only for the general public but also for researchers across a wide range of research fields, including biology, psychology, computer science, physics and beyond.
+This workshop will present a useful glimpse into the study of networks.
+After presenting the basic definitions and properties of networks, paths, cycles, and trees, we will discuss and practice algorithms for solving practical problems on networks, such as finding shortest paths (as in Google Maps, for instance) and minimal spanning trees.